 II.
-E ARE ALL U.S. AGENCY BONDS LEGAL FOR INVESTMENT BY CALIFORNIA LOCAL AGENCIES?
-[SECTIONS 53601(f) AND 53601.6]
+E Are all U.S. Agency bonds legal investments for California local agencies?
+[Sections 53601(f) and 53601.6]

-There has been a lot of discussion about the risky nature of certain products and derivatives issued by u.s. Agencies.
+There has been a lot of discussion about the risky nature of certain products and derivatives issued by U.S. Agencies.
 These Agencies offer both traditional fixed-income securities (notes and bonds) as well as other more complex, often-customized products (including derivatives).
 The State's investment laws, however, place no restrictions on these types of investments other than the prohibitions against inverse floaters, range notes, interest-only strips derived from mortgage pools, and securities that could result in zero-interest accrual if held to maturity.
-Therefore, local agencies may invest in a range of securities, including derivatives, issued by u.s. Agencies.
+Therefore, local agencies may invest in a range of securities, including derivatives, issued by U.S. Agencies.

 In recent years, some U.S. Agency debt has been privatized and is now structured like corporate debt yet still falls under the category of U.S. Agency obligations.
 The most commonly traded U.S. government-sponsored enterprise (GSE) debt includes that from the Federal Home Loan Bank (FHLB), Federal Farm Credit Bank (FFCB), Federal Home Loan Mortgage Corporation (Freddie Mac), and Federal National Mortgage Association (Fannie Mae).
 Other less common GSEs include Government National Mortgage Association (Ginnie Mae), Community Development Corporation (CDC), Student Loan Marketing Association (Sallie Mae)3, Small Business Administration (SBA), and Tennessee Valley Authority (TVA).